Interactively provide translations for a package's messages

 This function returns nothing invisibly.
 As a side effect, a

-file is written to the package's po
+.pot file is written to the package's po directory (updated if

 one does not yet exist, or created from scratch otherwise), and a .po